 Exceptions for Purchases Under Employee Stock Option and Stock Purchase Plans

 The Insider Trading Policy does not apply to an exercise of your stock options where no underlying shares are sold into the market.
-However, the policy does apply to (1) a "cashless exercise and sell" where you exercise your stock option and sell all of the underlying shares, or (2) a "cashless exercise and hold" where you exercise your stock option, sell enough of the underlying shares to pay the exercise price and satisfy tax withholding requirements, and hold the remaining shares.
-The purchase of shares under the Company's employee stock purchase plan are also exempt from this Policy, since the other party to the transaction is the Company itself and the price does not vary with the market but is fixed by the terms of the option agreement or the plan.
-But, any subsequent sale of shares acquired under the stock plan is subject to this Policy.
+However, the policy does apply to (1) a "cashless exercise and sell" where you exercise your stock options and sell all of the underlying shares, or (2) a "cashless exercise and hold" where you exercise your stock options, sell enough of the underlying shares to pay the exercise price and satisfy tax withholding requirements, and hold the remaining shares.
+The purchase of shares under the Company's employee stock purchase plan is also exempt from this policy, since the other party to the transaction is the Company itself and the price does not vary with the market but is fixed by the terms of the employee stock purchase plan.
+But, any subsequent sale of shares acquired under the employee stock purchase plan is subject to this policy.

 Additional Prohibited Transactions

 We believe that it is inappropriate for you to engage in speculative “hedging” transactions in our stock, which are in effect bets on short-term movement in the price of the stock or on a decline in value of the stock.
 Therefore you may not engage in short sales of our stock or in transactions involving puts, calls or other similar options to buy or sell our stock.

 Additional restrictions with respect to trading windows and prohibited trading transactions apply to our directors, executive officers and certain other employees.
 Those restrictions are described in a separate supplemental policy distributed to the persons affected.